revectores/notes/formal_science/math/numerical_analysis/numerical_differentiation/numerical_differentiation.md

 & f'(x_0) = \lim_{h\rightarrow 0} \frac{f(x_0+h)-f(x_0-h)}{2h}
 \end{align}
 $$
-respectively, and they are equivalent if the function $f(x)$ is derivative at $x_0$, hence we just use the difference quotients to approximate those derivatives:
+respectively, and they are equivalent if the function $f(x)$ is derivative at $x_0$, hence we can use the difference quotients to approximate those derivatives for particular small $h$:
 $$
 \begin{align}
 & f'(x_0) \approx \frac{f(x_0+h)-f(x_o)}{h} \\